 Endowments can be named in recognition of you, or you may choose to name your endowment in honour or in memory of a family member, colleague or friend.

 How is the award given out?

 When you establish an endowment, criteria for disbursement will be developed in consultation with the Foundation.
 The criteria reflects the nature of the scholarship, however we ask donors keep such criteria general to ensure a scholarship can be presented each year.
 George Brown faculty members then select student award recipients based on your criteria.

 To view a complete list of endowed scholarships, please click here.

-For more information, please contact:
+For more information about setting up an endowment fund, please contact:

-George Brown College Foundation
+Director of Development and Communications George Brown College Foundation